 The plays have endured the years very well and they are the most popular OTR show today, with many sites dedicated to keeping the OTR episodes alive – see links page.

 Some of the actors that appear in the film series also make an appearance in the radio plays, but I have only my ear to attest to that.
 Mary Gordon is often in her familiar role as Mrs Hudson, and Dennis Hoey appears as Inspector Lestrade in one of the earlier episodes.
 Other actors that appear to be particularly prominent are Frederick Worlock, Carl Harbord and Rex Evans.
+See the supporting cast page for more details and photos.

 I currently have 54 episodes, and I think that's almost all the ones that are known to have survived.
 Sadly, the majority are still lost, there are rumours that up to 150 episodes have survived but most are not available online as far as I know.
 I would give my right arm to get hold of a copy of Rathbone & Bruce's The Hound of The Baskervilles six-parter.